AnonCatalyst/Ominis-OSINT/README.md

 ![Watch the video](src/img/video.gif)

 ## Key Features

-- **Three Specialized Scripts:** Choose from three distinct scripts, each catering to specific OSINT tasks.
-- **Comprehensive Integration:** Seamlessly switch between scripts to enhance the breadth of your OSINT investigations.
 - **User-Friendly Interface:** Meticulously designed for ease of use, ensuring a smooth experience for both novice and experienced users.
 - **Digital Reconnaissance Excellence:** Leverage the toolkit's strength in digital reconnaissance to uncover valuable insights.